Orthodontists: Job Information & Career Requirements

 Related to Orthodontists: Job Information & Career Requirements

 Orthodontist techs, a sub-specialty of dental lab techs, typically work with licensed orthodontists.
 Some of these...

 Orthodontists are dentists who specialize in diagnosing dental abnormalities and realigning teeth.
 Individuals who have an...

-Individuals interested in pursuing a career as an orthodontist must first complete four years of dental school and earn a...
+Individuals interested in pursuing a career as an orthodontist must first earn a bachelor's degree and complete four years of...